novix-sa/Pyplan/docs/User Guide/Model.md

 # Model

-Pyplan structures code trough and influence digram of nodes.
+Pyplan structures code trough an influence digram of nodes.
 Nodes have properties that could be inspected and edited trough tabs.

+model-node-prop
 The Python code is included asNodes are the su
 The app code is structured using a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by means of a drag and drop user interface, and Python code is written inside their Code attribute tab.
 ![Node Code](http://img.pyplan.org/index_node_code.png)